Home » Course » Entree » Mushroom Bourguignon

 Wondering if your wine is vegan?

-Check out Barnivore or EcoVine Wine, a database of vegan wines, and give your favorite wine label the test or find new labels to enjoy.
-With the holiday’s upon us, I will be stocking up on some of these wines for family gatherings.
-Looking forward to the days ahead!
+Check out Barnivore, a database of vegan wines, and test your favorite wine label or find new labels to enjoy.
+With the holidays upon us, I will be stocking up on some of these wines for family gatherings.
+I’m looking forward to the days ahead!

 top down view showing the process of adding wine to vegan mushroom bourguignon in a black pot.